-American Seafoods has received Chain of Custody certification from both the Marine Stewardship Council (MSC) and the Alaska Seafood Marketing Institute (ASMI) Responsible Fisheries Management (RFM) Program.
+American Seafoods has received Chain of Custody certification from both the Marine Stewardship Council (MSC) and the Alaska Responsible Fisheries Management (RFM) Program.

-In addition to fostering a sustainable fishery, MSC and RFM certifications enhance our customers’ ability to trace our seafood products all the way back to the harvest vessel and date.
+In addition to fostering a sustainable fishery, MSC and RFM certifications enhances our customers’ ability to trace our seafood products all the way back to the harvest vessel and date.

 ADVANCING THE CAUSE